Generated at: 2026-05-16 10:25:43

 For example, when the marketing department hands over leads to the sales department, it is difficult for the sales team to manage a large volume of leads if the customer information provided is insufficient.

-If the sales department becomes frustrated with the marketing department's inadequate handover process, collaboration will decline, and potential customers who could have been converted may be lost due to a drop in motivation.
+If the sales department becomes frustrated with the marketing department's inadequate handover process, collaboration will decline, and there is a risk that potential customers who could have been converted will be lost due to a drop in motivation.

-To prevent this, it is essential to strengthen collaboration between the marketing and sales departments through close communication, such as regular meetings and the use of tools for information sharing.
+To prevent this, it is essential to foster close communication and enhance collaboration between the marketing and sales departments through regular meetings and the use of information-sharing tools.

 Reducing the Operational Burden on Field Sales Representatives Prevents Unnecessary Work

-Sales support is intended to reduce the operational burden on sales representatives, allowing them to focus on core tasks; therefore, one must prioritize operational efficiency and reduction.
+Sales support is intended to "reduce the burden on sales representatives and allow them to focus on core tasks," so it is crucial to prioritize operational efficiency and workload reduction.

 However, if new processes are added as part of sales support, they may inadvertently increase the burden on sales representatives.

-For example, if an SFA is introduced to track sales opportunities, the complexity of data entry or the sheer volume of data required may increase administrative work.
+For example, if an SFA is introduced to track sales opportunities, but the input method is complex or the volume of data required is too high, administrative work may increase.

-In this case, not only does administrative work increase, but there is also a risk that accurate data will not be entered, as representatives may input data haphazardly just to finish the task quickly.
+In this case, not only does administrative work increase, but there is also a risk that accurate data will not be entered, as staff may enter data haphazardly just to finish the task quickly.

-Since sales support must be designed to avoid increasing the workload of sales representatives, simplifying data entry and providing support from the perspective of the field team are crucial.
+Since sales support must be designed to avoid increasing the workload of sales representatives, simplifying data entry and providing support from the perspective of the field team are essential.

 Use uSonar to Increase Sales Through Sales Support